karthikziffer/karthikziffer.github.io/_posts/2024-04-13-dockerize-whisper-model.md

 ```
 # Problem

-In local system this installation step works perfectly, but when the same steps are tried as a docker image, the dependency of whisperX on [faster_whisper](https://github.com/SYSTRAN/faster-whisper) throws an error and breaks the installation.
+In local system these installation step works perfectly, but when the same steps are tried as a docker image, the dependency of whisperX on [faster_whisper](https://github.com/SYSTRAN/faster-whisper) throws an error and breaks the installation.